gaultier/blog/cross-platform-timers.md

 > major drawback: it does not sort in-place -- it malloc()ates a copy of
 > the array of elements to be sorted.

-So...let's accept that writing signal handlers correctly is not feasible for us mere humans.
-Many people have concluded the same in the past and have created better OS APIs that do not involve timers at all.
+So...let's accept that writing signal handlers correctly is not feasible for us mere mortals.
+Many people have concluded the same in the past and have created better OS APIs that do not involve signals at all.
 Let's look into that.

 ## Linux: timerfd_create, timerfd_settime